citp/privacy-policy-historical/b/be/bea/beaconads.com.md

 **Questions or Comments:**

-If you have any questions or comments regarding this Privacy Policy, please contact us by e-mail at [BEACONm](mailto:BEACON) or by U.S. mail to PO BOX 67, South Boston, MA 02127.
+If you have any questions or comments regarding this Privacy Policy, please contact us by e-mail at [support@beaconads.com](mailto:support@beaconads.com) or by U.S. mail to PO BOX 67, South Boston, MA 02127.

 Date last updated: March 21, 2012